mx2s/github-automation/README.md

-# gitcom-scripts
+# github-automation
-Python scripts to automate workflow
+Python scripts to automate your GitHub workflow

+## List of scripts
+TODO: update